 How Do Plants Use Magnesium?

 Magnesium is the powerhouse behind photosynthesis in plants.
-Without magnesium, chlorophyll cannot capture sun energy that is needed for photosynthesis to occur.
+Without magnesium, chlorophyll cannot capture sun energy needed for photosynthesis.
 In short, magnesium is required to give leaves their green color.
 Magnesium in plants is located in the enzymes, in the heart of the chlorophyll molecule.
 Magnesium is also used by plants for the metabolism of carbohydrates and in the cell membrane stabilization.

 Magnesium Deficiency in Plants